dreamsyntax/OnlineCTR/Binaries/Readme.txt

 	include Battle Maps, only Race Maps

 	When the race starts, you should only see 2 racers.
 If you see 8, something went wrong

+While in race:
+	If the traffic lights do not appear, it is because other players have not gotten to the starting line yet

 Game Graphics:
 	Terminology: